-These Mini Chocolate Chip Muffins are so light and fluffy, packed with yummy chocolate and topped with crunchy sweet cinnamon sugar!
+These are the best Banana Muffin Recipe These are bakery style chocolate chip muffins that are so light and fluffy, packed with yummy chocolate and topped with crunchy sweet cinnamon sugar!

 Chocolate chips just make everything better.